haotian-liu/LLaVA/README.md

+## Fluffyvision
+Fluffyvision makes it easy to use LLaVA by integrating a GUI that lets you choose a directory along with an instruction and it will generate a response for each image in the directory.
+More info about LLaVA can be found below.

 # 🌋 LLaVA: Large Language and Vision Assistant

 *Visual instruction tuning towards large language and vision models with GPT-4 level capabilities.*